- Joining & Getting Started

 - How should we be collecting and storing our data?

 There are many different systems available for recording and storing electronic patient records, and service-user outcome data.
 Every system has various features and different pros/cons.
 CORC does not have any preference for which database or electronic system is used; however we do have a list of important questions to ask of potential IT providers (see question below) if you are in the process of procuring a system.
-Regardless of what system you use to store your data, the data you submit must match either the CORC+ variable specification or CORC Snapshot variable specification (information on these here).
+Regardless of what system you use to store your data, the data you submit must match either the CORC+ variable specification or CORC Snapshot variable specification.

 CORC does have some free templates and basic databases available that will store data in the accepted formats for submission, however, these templates and databases are designed mainly for the submission of data to CORC and therefore do not have the features, reporting capabilities, or technical support of larger commercial systems.
-They are best suited for smaller organisations, or those just getting started with outcome measurement:
+They are best suited for smaller organisations, or those just getting started with outcome measurement.
+Please visit our Sending Data to CORC page to download any relevant documents.

 - What are the information governance/data protection considerations?